dastrobu/geodesic/README.md

 [vincenty](https://github.com/dastrobu/vincenty)
 which is a much simpler solver for the inverse geodesic problem, completely written in Swift.
-Vincenty's formulae does, however, have some convergence problems in rare cases, an may not give the same accuracy as Karney's algorithm.
+Vincenty's formulae does, however, have some convergence problems in rare cases and may not give the same accuracy as Karney's algorithm.

 ## Convergence and Tolerance